wenprompt/lstm/README.md

 During hyperparameter tuning, the model with the **highest composite score** is considered the best and most balanced performer.
 The tuning script automatically uses this score to rank the models and recommend the best set of hyperparameters.

 **TO DOUBLE CHECK**

-- realised, unrealised and cumulative PNL is completely wrong in trade_log.
-Assume that Sharpe ratio is calculated wrongly too, only final PNL is accurate
-- LONG SHORT diagram on trading_analysis is flipped.
-Believe that trading_equity_curve is wrong too.